 While medication is often used to treat BAM, some natural remedies may also be effective.
-In this article, we'll explore some of the most well-researched natural remedies for this condition.
+This article will explore some of the most well-researched natural remedies for this condition.

 Causes of BAM

-BAM can be caused by a variety of factors, including medical conditions like inflammatory bowel disease, ileal resection, chronic diarrhea, or idiopathic causes.
+BAM can be caused by various factors, including medical conditions like inflammatory bowel disease, ileal resection, chronic diarrhea, or idiopathic causes.
 Excess bile acids in the colon can also contribute to bile acid diarrhea (BAD), which is often confused with BAM but is a separate condition.

 Symptoms of BAM

 The most common symptoms of BAM include watery and loose diarrhea, abdominal pain, bloating, and flatulence.
 Diarrhea associated with BAM is often pale, smelly, and difficult to flush due to the excess bile acids in the body.
 Other symptoms of BAM may include fecal incontinence, excessive gas, and stomach pain.
-These symptoms can have a significant impact on a person's quality of life and may require medical attention.
+These symptoms can significantly impact a person's quality of life and may require medical attention.

 Natural Remedies for Bile Acid Malabsorption